 Physiotherapy is a form of treatment that helps to restore, maintain and maximise strength, function, movement and overall well-being.
-Through the use of exercise and equipment, physiotherapists help people regain muscle strength and joint mobility after an injury or when recovering from conditions such as Parkinson’s and stroke.
+Through the use of exercise and technology, physiotherapists help people regain muscle strength, joint mobility and joint position sense after an injury or when undergoing rehabilitation from conditions such as Parkinson’s disease and stroke.

 What Do Physiotherapists Do?